-Upon completion of the course, participants will be able to:
+Upon successful completion of the course, the learner will be able to:

-- Describe the physiologic impact of immersion as it relates to edema
+- Describe the physiologic impact of immersion as it relates to edema;

-- Relate the pathophysiological components of traumatic edema and inflammation, venous insufficiency, congestive heart failure, and lymphedema and the responses to immersion
+- Relate the pathophysiological components of traumatic edema and inflammation, venous insufficiency, congestive heart failure, and lymphedema and the responses to immersion;

-- Apply aquatic treatment strategies in case study discussion
+- Apply aquatic treatment strategies in case study discussion.

 Note: CEU is not applicable in AK, CO, HI, LA, NJ, NM, NV

 Note: CEU is not pre-approved in the following states, but licensees may seek their own approval in AR, CA, DE, OH, TX

 All other states: .2 CEU/2 CCU or contact hours